AnnaGingle/annagingle/README.md

 ### Interaction designer and Engineer

-- 🔭 'm currently working on UX design for the WBEZ App, a case study that aims to improve the user experience for on device data handling, and a service design study of the Chicago Public Library
+- 🔭 I'm currently working on UX design for the WBEZ App, a case study that aims to improve the user experience for on device data handling, and a service design study of the Chicago Public Library
 - I am creating an AR experience for the MoCP (Museum of Contemporary Photography).
 It will be apart of their current exhibition, American Epidemic: Guns in the United States.
 -  a [website](https://github.com/AnnaGingle/uxofextendedreality) that defines the formal aesthetic qualities of XR-
 - The piece expands the meaning of Felix Gonzalez-Torres's piece "Untitled" (Death by Gun), 1990.